Wednesday, November 17, 2010 08:08 am

 I got a heads up from a C141Heaven visitor about a C-141 appearing in the opening credits of "Euro Trip" ... so I put it in my NetFlix queue and it showed up last week.

 It flashes by for about 4 seconds.
 Pretty clearly, it's a C-141.
-After watching about 20 minutes of the film, trust me, you've already seen the best part of it.
+After watching about 5 minutes of the film (the opening credits), trust me, you've already seen the best part of it.

 If you search the sight for "C-141" you will turn up a few other videos and photo links as well; none as good as the one above.
 Search for "AFSC" to show a list of other interesting AF films.